 M&F Bank was founded in 1907 and has seven offices in Charlotte, Durham, Greensboro, Raleigh and

 M&F Bank Gives Acree Expanded Role as Senior Vice President and Business Banker

 DURHAM, NC (June 13, 2017) – Evelyn Acree, Senior Vice President of M&F Bank, has been given a new role at the bank that builds on her more than 30 years’ experience in banking and her hometown civic leadership and extensive personal relationships.

 In addition to being Senior Vice President, Acree is now Business Banker for Winston-Salem and Forsyth County, historically one of M&F Bank’s key markets.

-Acree spent the first decade of her banking career with a major national bank, but has been with M&F since 1997.
+Acree spent the first decade of her banking career with a major national bank but has been with M&F since 1997.
 Her interest in banking goes back to her childhood when she would “play banking” with the brochures her parents picked up at their bank.
-Read entire press release
+Read full press release